 In order to be considered for a studentship at Trinity Hall for the 2023-24 academic year, applicants must have indicated on their graduate application that they wish to be considered for Cambridge funding and have been offered membership of Trinity Hall by 13 March 2023.

 In most cases, those awarded studentships will be graduates of an established university or other degree-awarding institution with a first-class honours grade or equivalent.
-The College is particularly interested in applicants who are highly ranked by the Cambridge University Department relevant to their course.
 You must also meet all other University conditions attached to your offer (such as academic, funding, language, ATAS, immigration etc.).

 Applications will be considered by the College’s Studentship Committee after the 13 March 2023 deadline.
 You will hear one way or the other by the end of April 2023, but you may hear at any stage during the time from the closing of the applications procedure.
 This is due to the complicated nature of funding offers and variable deadlines across colleges, the University and Research Councils so you may not hear back immediately.
 Should you have other opportunities pending it is perfectly acceptable to contact Clare Kerr, Postgraduate Administrator, to check the progress but only if you are considering an alternative offer.

 You make your college choices on your University on-line application and you will be considered by each college in order of preference.
 If you are accepted by another college, Trinity Hall will not receive your application so you will not be considered for a Trinity Hall studentship.

 If you wish to change your college choice after applying, you can do so within 14 days of submitting your application as long as you have not received a formal offer of study.
 After this, it is only possible to change college on the grounds of a disability, a substantial offer of funding from another college, or other compelling circumstances.
 See the Postgraduate Admissions website for more information.